postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/navigating-postman.md

 ## Data editor

 Working with large amounts of data can be cumbersome and time consuming.
 Postman's data editor lets you view and manipulate data in a fast, effective, and elegant manner.
-Since most users work with data in spreadsheets, we leveraged those features for the data editor design to make it a familiar experience.
+Since most users work with data in spreadsheets, Postman leverages those features for the data editor design to make it a familiar experience.

 **Note**: The UI images in this section do not reflect the current UI that features the [**New** button.](/docs/postman/launching-postman/newbutton/)